supragya/VisionVault/README.md

 The source code compiles a few binaries and runs them to emulate the usage scenario of the camera.
 The following are some important modules:

-1. **Generator**: This compiles two files - rawinfo and rawdata files that models the two streams coming out of the camera - rawdata being the high speed video frame transport and rawinfo being low speed meta transport.
+1. **Generator**: This compiles two files - rawinfo and rawdata that models the two streams coming out of the camera - rawdata being the high speed video frame transport and rawinfo being low speed meta transport.
 2. **Stream Handler**: This application models the primary interface code for the recording unit.
 Uses two threads to store two streams on disk as fast as it can.
 Highly I/O based application with very little processing involved.